 POTAWATOMI INDIANS.
 The Potawatomi Indians, an Algonquian group whose name meant "people of the place of fire," were first encountered in the region of present Green Bay, Wisconsin.
 Between 1836 and 1841, because of the advance of white settlement, they sold their lands and began moving west of the Mississippi River, where they located in the areas of present Kansas and Oklahoma.
 About 1852, however, a group of Potawatomis, associated with the Kickapoos, migrated to Texas, where they settled along the headwaters of the Sabine and Trinity rivers.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.W.
-E. S. Dickerson, "POTAWATOMI INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp83.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, W. E. S. Dickerson, "POTAWATOMI INDIANS," accessed May 30, 2020, http://www.tshaonline.org/handbook/online/articles/bmp83.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.